-Review of Carbonite Online Backup
+Review of Carbonite Cloud Backup

 Getting Started with Carbonite

 Using Carbonite to back up all of the files on your computer is a simple, straightforward process.
 They offer a 15 day trial so you can test out the software before paying any money.
 This trial comes with absolutely no strings attached and all you need to get started is your e-mail address and selecting a password.
-While many other online backup companies will require a credit card to be on file for any type of free trial version, Carbonite requires none.
+While many other cloud backup companies will require a credit card to be on file for any type of free trial version, Carbonite requires none.

 Once you have your e-mail and password and you accept the terms set forth by Carbonite, you then need to choose a nickname for your computer and designate what type of computer it is, such as desktop, laptop, or server.
 Then you can choose to have files backed up automatically or you can manually backup the files that you wish to start off with.